emoncms/development/experimental/control/open_thermostat_scheduler/readme.md

 # Heating controller software development

+This is work in progress - it has not yet reached a working first release state

+## Development Notes:

 **rfmpi2mqtt.py** – the bridge between serial IO of rfmpi and MQTT.

 Node data received is decoded according to config file and posted to rx mqtt topic: